usv240/c-lessons-and-examples/README.md

 ## What this repo contains

 - `main.c` — a menu-driven examples harness you can compile and run.
-- `notes/lesson01.md` … `notes/lesson09.md` — focused, GitHub-friendly lessons you can read in order or dip into as needed.
+- `notes/lesson01.md` … `notes/lesson13.md` — focused, GitHub-friendly lessons you can read in order or dip into as needed.
 - `notes_` (and/or `notes/`) — consolidated notes if you prefer one long read.
+- `hello.c` — a tiny program used in the debugging lesson to practice gdb/LLDB.

 ## Quick start (Windows, PowerShell)